 - From 9am to 11:30am PDT join the House of Norway, from Balboa Park, San Diego, for their virtual celebration.
-Space is limited, register here.
+For the final archived event, please see here.

 - At 12pm PDT the Royal Norwegian Consulate of Seattle hosts a live event via Microsoft Teams.
 The General Consul of San Francisco will deliver a special message from His Majesty King Harold.
-Download Teams first (if you don’t have it) and attend at this link.
+This event is not archived online.

 - At 1pm PDT join Inger-Kristine Riber, Reidun Horvei, and some of the best artists from the Hardanger region for a special Syttende Mai concert, sponsored by Norwegian American.
-For more info, see here.
+This event is not archived online.

 - At 2:30 PDT tune in to hear traditional folk music as played on the Hardanger fiddle.
 Hosted by Rachel Nesvig.
-For more info, see the Facebook Event page.
+For the archived performance, please see here.

 - For other U.S. and international events from Norwegian American, see their Events Calendar.

 - Finally, there are of course many online events directly from Norway, especially from NRK (Norwegian Broadcasting Corporation).
 Here is a list of Syttende Mai programming (use Google translate for English).
 Unfortunately, it is difficult to access NRK outside of the country.
 The following link includes directions on how to use a VPN to access the online feed.

 For Seattle-ites there are still a few ways that you can help local businesses.